1Amrit-Singh/Bike-sharing-prediction/README.md

 # Bike-sharing-prediction
 Bike-sharing systems are a new generation of traditional bike rentals where the whole process from membership, rental and return back has become automatic.
 Through these systems, the user is able to easily rent a bike from a particular position and return back to another position.
+We can use this predictive model for any season and environmental parameters (which we know in advance) and can predict the count of the bikes to be rented.
+The ability to predict the number of hourly users can allow the entities (businesses/governments) that oversee these systems to manage them in a more efficient and cost-effective manner.